kmwtechnology/lucille/doc/site/content/en/docs/_index.md

 weight: 20
 ---

+{{% pageinfo %}}
+**Work in Progress.** This documentation is being actively developed by the Lucille maintainers with AI assistance.
+Our goal is for every page to be fully shaped by human input, requirements, and feedback — not just reviewed but directed.
+We haven't reached that goal yet: some pages have had extensive human review while others remain in rough draft form and may contain inaccuracies.
+We're releasing early to get feedback that helps us improve.
+If something looks wrong, it might be — please let us know.
+{{% /pageinfo %}}

 Lucille is a Java-based search ETL framework that reads data from sources, enriches it through configurable pipelines, and delivers it to search engines and vector databases.

 ## Find Your Section